Consultancy by Collabora

 Thanks to the funding by AMD we’ve managed to hugely improve parallel CPU computation of large spreadsheets, and test all available bug documents with both threading and OpenCL to ensure great behaviour in all known corner cases.
 This feature has been presented in a talk by Luboš Luňák during the LiboCon 2018.
 Download the slides for further details!

-Sponsored by open-source company SUSE Collabora improved the import of PPTX files to LibreOffice and Collabora Office.
+Sponsored by Open-Source company SUSE, Collabora improved the import of PPTX files to LibreOffice and Collabora Office.
 The fixes address the handling of shaped bitmaps, which are now displayed in the right way and in the correct ratio after import.
 Learn more about this interoperability improvement.

 VBA Interoperability in Calc

 D-Wave’s the leader in the development and delivery of quantum computing systems and software.
 They want the tools used in their training programs to be platform-agnostic.
 Collabora extended Calc to be able to handle the VBA of their spreadsheets, so D-Wave would not have to maintain two separate VBA code bases.
+Read the success story on our blog.

 To make working with UNO objects easier Collabora implemented support for a dedicated, built-in UNO object inspection tool in LibreOffice.
 This work was made possible thanks to a tender by The Document Foundation.
 Developer Tomaž Vajngerl presented this implementation during a talk at FOSDEM 2021.
-The slides are available for download.

 The future of graphics for office productivity